Pick Your Own Fruit Blue Mountains & Beyond Guide

 This popular strawberry picking farm is all undercover in tunnels to protect their strawberries from pests and bacteria, which means less spraying of the fruit is needed.
 Eat as many strawberries as you like on your fruit picking visit and then take some home!
 Please check their Facebook Page for updates.

 Where: 200 West Parade, Thirlmere NSW 2572 (View map).

 When: Monday to Friday, with weekends opening up soon too.
 Strawberry picking starts 8 October 2020, with more dates becoming available soon.
 Check Facebook for updates.

 Drive from Springwood: Approx. 1 hour 20 mins

-Entry Fee: $20 adults, $10 kids (aged 2 – 10), kids under 2 FREE.
+Entry Fee: $20 adults, $10 kids (aged 2 – 10), kids under 2 are FREE.
 Eat as many strawberries as you like!
 Strawberries you take home are $20 per kilo.
-Bookings essential and limited via Facebook.
+Bookings essential.

 Many orchards are starting their fruit picking season in November.
-This will likely be a popular activity, so book in advance, if necessary, and enjoy supporting these local Blue Mountains gems for their new fruit picking season.
-A few other orchards and farms are open in November too but are located further out of the Blue Mountains.
+This will likely be a popular activity, so book in advance, if necessary, and enjoy supporting these local Blue Mountains gems for the new fruit picking season.
+Other orchards and farms are open in November too but are located further out of the Blue Mountains.

 Pine Crest Orchard, Bilpin

 Pick your own Peaches, Plums, Apples and Pears at Pinecrest Orchard!
 Enjoy a day out with your family picking your own fruit, strolling through the fruit trees and appreciating the adjoining Australian bush.
 You may even like to bring a picnic lunch.